-- a) The overall net position for the CPCSD decreased from \$17.5 million in FY 2016-17 to \$15.5 million in FY 2020-21.
+- a) The overall net position for the CPCSD, as documented in their audits, decreased from \$17.5 million in FY 2016-17 to \$15.5 million in FY 2020-21.
 Additionally, the District saw an audit deficit in four of the five years reviewed indicating that District revenues are currently inadequate to cover expenses (see Financial Overview Audit). - b) CPCSD currently contracts with CAL FIRE for the provision of fire and emergency response services.
 Due to the rising cost of services and changes to staffing levels that CAL FIRE provides, the District is investigating alternative staffing and funding options.
-Without additional funding or other staffing options, the District may have to reduce the level of service or close one of its existing fire stations in the near future (see Services Fire and Emergency Response: Staffing). - c) The District is in the process of assessing alternative avenues for providing services which may include a fire special assessment/parcel tax, increasing park and recreation fees, and/or increased LLAD fees (see Financial Overview Audit). - d) LLADs within the District are funded by fees collected from property owners within the LLAD boundary.
-However, as these fees were set decades ago, approximately 1/3 are now operating at a deficiency (see Services Landscaping and Weed Abatement). - e) The CPCSD has not completed an audit for FY2021-22.
+Without additional funding or other staffing options to reduce costs, the District may have to reduce the level of service or close one of its existing fire stations in the near future (see Services - Fire and Emergency Response: Staffing). - c) The District is in the process of assessing alternative avenues for providing services which may include a voter approved fire special assessment/parcel tax, annexation to a less expensive services provider or request for proposal for a less expensive fire services provider, and/or increasing park and recreation fees. (see Financial Overview - Audit). - d) LLADs within the District are funded by fees collected from property owners within the LLAD boundary.
+However, as these fees were set decades ago, there are now three operating at a deficiency due to rising energy costs (see Services Landscaping and Weed Abatement). - e) The CPCSD has not completed an audit for FY2021-22.
 This needs to be completed in order to bring the District's financial records up to date (see Financial Overview Audit). - f) As noted in the June 6, 2023 memorandum prepared for the CPCSD Board of Directors, the District historically allocated 70% of collected property taxes to the provision of fire services and 30% to other programs and services.
 Currently, approximately 62% of property taxes is allocated to fire services and 38% to other programs and services.
-The Interim General Manager has claimed this is due to a change in the District's fiscal reporting practices which shifted fire administration costs, such as insurance and retirement funding, to general district administration costs (see Financial Overview Budget). - g) On August 16, 2023 the CPCSD Board of Directors approved the FY2023-24 annual budget with a deficit of \$510,248 in addition to restoring two staff positions including a full-time recreation coordinator and part-time maintenance worker (see Organizational Structure Staffing).
+The Interim General Manager has claimed this is due to a change in the District's fiscal reporting practices which shifted fire administration costs, such as insurance and retirement funding, to general district administration costs (see Financial Overview - Budget). - g) On August 16, 2023 the CPCSD Board of Directors approved the FY2023-24 annual budget with a deficit of \$510,248 in addition to restoring two staff positions including a full-time recreation coordinator and part-time maintenance worker (see Organizational Structure Staffing).